cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 ### CockroachDB {{ site.data.products.standard }} and {{ site.data.products.basic }} automatic upgrades

+CockroachDB {{ site.data.products.standard }} clusters default to automatic upgrades for both new patch versions and new major versions.
+If you [disable manual upgrades]({% link cockroachcloud/cluster-management.md %}#manage-cluster-upgrades), to maintain support for the cluster, you must manually upgrade it to a later major version before its current version reaches End of Support (EOS).

-CockroachDB {{ site.data.products.standard }} and {{ site.data.products.basic }} clusters are automatically upgraded to new patch versions, as well as new major versions.
+CockroachDB {{ site.data.products.basic }} clusters are automatically upgraded to new patch versions, as well as new major versions, to maintain support.

 ## Major version upgrades

 Major version [releases]({% link releases/index.md %}) contain new functionality and may include backward-incompatible changes to CockroachDB. {{ site.current_cloud_version }} is an example of a major version.

+Major version upgrades are:

+- Automatic for CockroachDB {{ site.data.products.basic }}.
+- Enabled by default on {{ site.data.products.standard }} clusters.
+- Not enabled on CockroachDB {{ site.data.products.advanced }}.

-Major version upgrades are automatic for CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} clusters and must be initiated by an [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator) for CockroachDB {{ site.data.products.advanced }} clusters.
-In CockroachDB {{ site.data.products.advanced }}, major versions labeled Regular releases are all required upgrades, while Innovation releases are optional.
-Once a new major version is available, you can [start an upgrade]({% link cockroachcloud/upgrade-to-{{site.current_cloud_version}}.md %}) from the CockroachDB Cloud Console.
+On CockroachDB {{ site.data.products.standard }} with manual upgrades, and on CockroachDB {{ site.data.products.advanced }}, a major-version upgrade can be initiated by an [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator).
+Major versions labeled Regular releases are required upgrades, and Innovation releases are optional.
+When a new major version is available, you can [start an upgrade]({% link cockroachcloud/upgrade-to-{{site.current_cloud_version}}.md %}) from the CockroachDB {{ site.data.products.cloud }} Console.
 The cluster will be upgraded to the latest patch release within that major version.

 <a id="regular-releases"></a>
 ### Innovation releases

 As of v24.2, Cockroach Labs releases a major version of CockroachDB once per quarter, alternating between releases classified as a [Regular release or an Innovation release]({% link releases/index.md %}#release-types).
 Regular releases provide a longer support period and a longer period between upgrades, while Innovation releases offer a shorter support period and faster access to new features.

-- Regular releases are not optional; they must be applied to CockroachDB {{ site.data.products.advanced }} clusters and they are applied automatically to CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} clusters.
+- Regular releases are not optional; they must be applied to CockroachDB {{ site.data.products.advanced }} and CockroachDB {{ site.data.products.standard }} clusters.
+They are applied automatically to CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} clusters.
 Regular releases are produced twice a year, alternating with Innovation Releases.
 They are supported for one year.
 It is supported to upgrade CockroachDB {{ site.data.products.advanced }} directly from one regular release to the next regular release and skip the intervening Innovation release.
-- Innovation releases are optional and can be skipped for CockroachDB {{ site.data.products.advanced }} clusters but are required for CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }}.
+- Innovation releases are optional and can be skipped for CockroachDB {{ site.data.products.advanced }} and CockroachDB {{ site.data.products.standard }} clusters but are required for CockroachDB {{ site.data.products.basic }}.
 Innovation releases are produced twice a year, alternating with Regular releases.
-An innovation release is supported for 6 months, at which time the cluster must be upgraded to the next Regular Release.
+An Innovation release is supported for 6 months, at which time the cluster must be upgraded to the next Regular Release.
 At a given time, only one Innovation release is typically supported.
-Upgrading CockroachDB {{ site.data.products.advanced }} directly from one Innovation release to the next Innovation release is not supported.
+Upgrading a cluster directly from one Innovation release to the next Innovation release is not supported.

 {{site.data.alerts.callout_info}}
 To opt out of Innovation releases entirely and hide them from your CockroachDB organization, contact Support.